 Our laboratory focuses on the role of MAP kinase in bone inflammation.
 We investigate the novel molecular therapeutic target to prevent or reduce imbalance of osteoclast/osteoblast differentiation by breast cancer metastasis and bacteria infection.
 To study these processes, we use a translational approach, combining the analysis of human samples and the use of experimental model systems by various immunological and molecular biology state-of-the-art techniques.

 Extensive Research Description

-The goal of the proposed research is to introduce a new way of combinational therapy for breast cancer metastasis to bone.
+The goal of the our research is to introduce a new way of combinational therapy for breast cancer metastasis to bone.
 Pathologic bone loss related to metastatic cancers and severe osteoporosis affect more than 50% of Americans over the age of fifty.
 Currently available anti-resorptive drugs such as bisphosphonates do not always effectively preserve or restore bone from the entire array of osteolytic disorders.
 This presents a barrier which needs to be overcome in order to enhance bone health.
-This study enhances the health of patients with severe pathologic bone loss and will create new strategies for treatment of bone metastasis cancers.
-The proposed research is to advance current paradigms of therapy.
+Our study enhances the health of patients with severe pathologic bone loss and will create new strategies for treatment of bone metastasis cancers.